gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 *» A programmer is a person sitting solo in front of their computer, typing rapidly on their keyboard.
 A well known stereotype.
 You have seen the movies.*

-Turns out solo programming is quite bad.
+It turns out that solo programming may not be as good as we think.
 No, I'm serious.
+I think we overestimate our programming skills.
-Let's be honest, we're not good at it.
+Let's face it, we're not that good.
 We tend to overcomplicate things, and we make a lot of mistakes.
 We rarely understand the problem that needs to be solved, and we don't know our tools well.
-Let's face it, we're not that good at programming.
-We often end up with crufty code that's not as simple as could be.
+We often end up with crufty code that isn't as simple as it could be.
-It doesn't work, and often addresses the wrong problem.
+It doesn't work and often targets the wrong problem.

-But hey, don't worry.
+But hey, don't worry about it.
 We don't mean to.
+We try very hard to live up to expectations.
 We do try hard to live up to the expectations.
-And we are working to the best of our knowledge.
+And we work to the best of our ability.
+We're learning.
-We're learning, it's not that easy. 🤷‍♂️
+It's just not that easy. 🤷‍♂️

 ## Coding Together as an Answer
 Collaborative coding can greatly improve the situation.
-By bringing together multiple people with different skills and perspectives we can achieve a deeper understanding of the problem and develop a superior solution.
+By bringing together multiple people with different skills and perspectives, we can gain a deeper understanding of the problem and develop a better solution.
 We can take on different roles and complement each other.
-There are more eyes to catch bugs, and together we're more knowledgeable of our tools and better at valuable techniques and practices.
+We have more eyes to spot mistakes, and together we know our tools better and know more about valuable techniques and practices.
-Collaborative coding is proven to solve complex problems better and more quickly.
+It's proven that complex problems can be solved better and faster through collaborative coding.
-We stumble upon those hard to solve problems all day while working on simple applications.
+Working on simple applications, we encounter such hard-to-solve problems every day.
-Some of the best things about coding together are the amplified learning, and just having a good time.
+The best thing about coding together is the amplified learning while just having a good time.

 ![Remote Mob Programming](/assets/mob-programming/remote-mob-programming.png "Image Caption") *» A team coding together remotely.*

 ## The Cost of Coding Together
-There is a cost connected with having many programmers working at the same problem at the same time, of course.
+There is a cost, of course, to having many programmers working on the same problem at the same time.
-We understand that cost well, I think.
+We understand those costs well, I think.
-What we do not understand well however are it's benefits.
+What we do not understand so well, however, are the benefits.
-After all, it's a trade off.
+Ultimately, it's about tradeoffs.
 Will the benefits outweigh the costs?
-So lets talk about benefits.
+So let us talk about the benefits.

 ## The Benefits of Coding Together

 ### Amplified Learning
-The most striking benefit is, and I cannot stress this enough, the amplification in learning.
+The most striking advantage, and I cannot emphasise this enough, is the amplification in learning.
-We need to learn and get better at what we're doing, desperately so.
+We need to learn and get better at what we do, desperately so.
-All of us, but especially people new to this industry.
+All of us, but especially those of us who are new to it.
-There is a big gap in what you learn in school vs what you need to know at the job.
+There's a big gap between what you learn in school and what you need to know on the job.
-We somehow have to make up for that gap.
+We have to make up for that gap somehow.
-I don't know a better way than to work together with the people.
+I can't think of a better way than to work together with the people.
-Coding together is not only the best way to onboard new people, it's also astonishingly fast in raising the participants levels and have them become valuable contributors.
+Coding together isn't only the best way to onboard new people, but it also succeeds amazingly quickly in raising the level of participants and turning them into valuable contributors.
-After almost two decades of coding, I've learned so much from working together with other people.
-I honestly think the learning by itself is already what makes up for its cost.
+I've learned so much from programming with other people that I honestly believe the learning effect alone makes up for the cost.

 ### Reduction in Cost for Change
-We are used to a trade off between quality and cost, but it doesn't work like this in software.
+We are used to a trade-off between quality and cost, but it does not work that way with software.
-In this business quality is cheap and cruft is expensive.
+In our business, quality is cheap and cruft is expensive.

-> 💡 Martin Fowler wrote an interesting [article](https://martinfowler.com/articles/is-quality-worth-cost.html) on this topic
+> 💡 Martin Fowler wrote an interesting [article](https://martinfowler.com/articles/is-quality-worth-cost.html) on this topic.

-Code is a liability and much of the cost is spent later when we need to change and improve it.
+Code is a liability, and much of the cost is spent later when we need to change and improve it.
-It's challenging to get the structure right and to keep it soft in the sense that it remains easy to change.
+It's a challenge to find the right structure and keep it soft enough to change easily.
-It's also terribly expensive to work on poorly designed legacy code, which we mostly see in enterprise software today.
+It's also terribly expensive to work on poorly designed legacy code, as we often see in enterprise software today.
-The cost of this is insidious as there is mostly no awareness about it.
+The cost of this is insidious because there is usually no awareness of it.
-So it's a good choice to aim for and take measures for a high [internal quality](https://wiki.c2.com/?InternalAndExternalQuality) to save cost, and to maintain its ability to be changed easily.
+So it's a good choice to strive for and achieve high [internal quality](https://wiki.c2.com/?InternalAndExternalQuality) to save costs and maintain the ability to be easily changed.
-Having many people looking at and reviewing the code as it's being typed may vastly increase its internal quality.
+The internal quality of the code can be greatly increased if many people review and revise the code as it's entered.

 ### Better Software for the User
-I have seen this repeatedly: Many minds working on the same problem will bring up more and better ideas which simply leads to better solutions.
+I have seen this repeatedly: Many minds working on the same problem produce more and better ideas, which simply leads to better solutions.
-When I say better, I mostly mean simpler.
+When I say better, I usually mean simpler.
-You just have those moments where the majority is chasing a sub-optimal solution when there is one person coming up with a better one.
+There are just those moments when the majority chase a suboptimal solution while one person proposes a better one.
-It's hard to think out of the box.
+It's hard to think outside the box.
 Different people think in different boxes.
 More boxes mean more opportunities.
-More opportunities allow for a better result for the user.
+More opportunities lead to a better outcome for the user.

 ### Reduced Work in Progress
-When we work together at the same problem this is also the only problem we are working on.
+When we work together on a problem, it's also the only problem we work on.
-All the people needed to solve it are there when they're needed.
+All the people needed to solve the problem are there when they're needed.
-And then, given we take all necessary measures, it's done.
+And then, once we've taken all the necessary action, it's done.
 It's off the table.
-We can entirely focus on the next problem.
+We can focus entirely on the next problem.
-No task juggling.
+No juggling of tasks.
-No wait time.
+No waiting around.
 No context switching.
-Less stuff on everybodys minds.
+Fewer things to keep everyone busy.
 Better and easier focus.
-A clean One-Piece-Flow.
+A clean one-piece flow.

 ### Having a Good Time
-For many people it can be rewarding to work in a mob with other people, especially when those are more experienced.
+For many people, it can be rewarding to work in a mob with other people, especially if they're more experienced.
-We're often thrown into cold water when working on software.
+When working on software, we're often thrown in at the deep end.
-Teaming reduces the stress of this.
+Teamwork reduces the stress involved.
-It is also more enjoyable for many.
+It's also more enjoyable for many.
-Coding together is a great teambuilding activity, as we're working as an actual team.
+Coding together is a great team-building activity because we work as an actual team.
-It might feel awkward in the beginning, but once you get the hang of it, it can be a lot of fun.
+It may feel awkward at first, but once you get the hang of it, it can be a lot of fun.

 ## Coding Together is not Easy
 Coding together is challenging.